 From address, then you should add

-iinet.com.au to the Backscatter Whitelist Hosts text box.
+iinet.com.au to the Backscatter SMTP Hosts box.
 This will ensure that any email sent via the

-The vast majority of spam these days is sent via automated servers or zombie PC's infected by viruses.
-The incoming spam can get to you via your main account email address, any aliases you use, wildcard aliases to your domain, or email forwarded to you from other accounts.
+Most spam these days is sent through automated servers or zombie PC's infected by viruses.
+The incoming spam can get to you through your main account email address, any aliases you use, wildcard aliases to your domain, or email forwarded to you from other accounts.
 The more addresses which end up in your Inbox, the higher the exposure you have to spam.

 There are several ways a spammer can get hold of your email addresses, even if you haven't told other people about it:

 Cclist).
 For this reason, you should not forward emails with long

-Cclists directly to others, since that places many people at jeopardy of getting their email address stolen.
+Cclists directly to others, since that places people in jeopardy of getting their email addresses placed on spam lists.

 firstname.lastname@example.org, you will probably get spam!